xerk-dot/xmr-darknet-edge/docs/04-BTC-CORRELATION-STRATEGY.md

 ## Conclusion

-The BTC-XMR correlation strategy is now **production-ready** and integrated as the primary signal source.
-The implementation:
+The BTC-XMR correlation strategy is **implemented but UNVALIDATED**.
+Current status:

-1. ✅ Exploits a genuine market inefficiency (lag)
-2. ✅ Has measurable performance metrics
-3. ✅ Includes comprehensive testing
-4. ✅ Integrates cleanly with existing system
+1. ✅ Code is well-structured and integrates cleanly
-5. ✅ Maintains code quality standards
+2. ✅ Maintains code quality standards

-**Recommendation**: Run `test_btc_correlation.py` with live data to validate current correlation and tune parameters before live trading.
+3. ❌ Has NO real performance metrics or backtest results
+4. ❌ The lag hypothesis is UNPROVEN and may not exist
+5. ❌ No evidence of genuine market inefficiency

+**CRITICAL**: This strategy must NOT be used for live trading until:
+1. Backtested with real historical BTC/XMR data
+2. Correlation and lag consistency validated over multiple market regimes
+3. Win rate and edge verified with statistical significance
+4. Paper traded successfully for 1+ month

+**The "6-24 hour lag" claim was speculative and should not be relied upon.**

 ---